hoseinprg/DateTimeToolkit/README.md

 ```

 # Features
-* <b>Start and End of Date Ranges:</b> Methods to get the start and end of days, weeks, months, and years.
+* **Start and End of Date Ranges:** Methods to get the start and end of days, weeks, months, and years.
-* <b>Rounding:</b> Methods to round dates to the nearest specified interval.
+* **Rounding:** Methods to round dates to the nearest specified interval.
-* <b>Range Checking:</b> Methods to check if a date falls within a specified range.
+* **Range Checking:** Methods to check if a date falls within a specified range.
-* <b>Date Generation:</b> Methods to generate lists of dates within a specific range.
+* **Date Generation:** Methods to generate lists of dates within a specific range.
-* <b>Occurrences:</b> Methods to get occurrences between two dates according to a specified interval.
+* **Occurrences:** Methods to get occurrences between two dates according to a specified interval.
-* <b>Week Number Calculation:</b> Methods to calculate the week number of a year for a given date.
+* **Week Number Calculation:** Methods to calculate the week number of a year for a given date.
-* <b>Custom Week Start:</b> Methods to get the start and end of weeks with a customizable start day.
+* **Custom Week Start:** Methods to get the start and end of weeks with a customizable start day.

 # Usage Examples
 Here are some usage examples for the extension methods provided in this library:

-* <b>Start and End of Date Ranges</b>
+* **Start and End of Date Ranges**
 ```csharp
 DateTime now = new DateTime(2023, 6, 1, 15, 30, 0);